Pal2000/Simulation-Project/README.md

  Simulation Based Assignment:

-This system will gives you the entire details about the order in which processes will execute in the form of Ghantt Chart.
-It will also show the total time needed for whole executing all processes.
-Moreover, waiting time and turn around time for each of the process.
+This system will show you the entire details about the order in which processes have executed by CPU scheduling in the form of Ghantt Chart.
+It will also show you the total time needed for executing all processes.
+Moreover, It will also display the waiting time and turn around time.

  NOTE: -->> os1 file is .C file and os2 file is .C++ file.
 Although the content is same, just language difference is there.
-In c++ file I have used C++ STL for priority Queue and Queue for Round Robin.
+In c++ file I have used C++ STL for priority Queue and Queue for Round Robin and in C language I have used structures.

  <<--- Details of this Assignment -->>